fortrabbit/docs/11.concepts/env-vars.md

 ## Adding and editing ENV vars on fortrabbit

 You can add ENV vars of your App in the [dashboard](/11.concepts/dashboard.md) with the app environment.

+:DashboardLink{title="Edit ENV vars for {{ app-env-name }}" path="/environments/{{app-env-name}}/env-vars"}

 The input supports the dotenv file format and allows you to create or update multiple variables at once.
 The changes will be distributed after you save the page.
 It may take around 60 seconds.

 ## Accessing ENV vars from raw PHP